saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 Adding -4% and  +6% gives us the portfolio return of 2%, which is exactly the same number as obtained before.

 ***
 The next interactive exercises put this theory in practice.
-We will compute the portfolio return using a summation over the vector obtained by multiplying the vector of initial portfolio weights with the vector of returns.

 ***